Introduction to beanstalk-clj

 distribution.)

-, a job can also be delayed
+But besides ready and reserved, a job can also be delayed or buried.

 Along with those states come a few transitions, so the full picture looks like